Alectoria (fungus): Taxonomy

 The genus Alectoria was circumscribed by the Swedish lichenologist Erik Acharius in 1809.
 Prior to this, filamentous lichens of similar appearance had been classified within the broad genus Lichen, following the system used by Carl Linnaeus in his Species Plantarum (1753).
 Linnaeus recognised only three species that are now placed in Alectoria treating them as part of a much larger and undifferentiated group of lichens.

 During the late 18th century, botanists such as Georg Franz Hoffmann (1796) began distinguishing filamentous lichens as a separate taxonomic group, though they did not establish a dedicated genus for them.
 Acharius, a student of Linnaeus and one of the pioneers of lichenology, initially placed species now assigned to Alectoria within Parmelia, grouping them under the section Tricharia in his 1803 work Methodus Lichenum.
 However, as he continued studying the group, he recognised the need for a separate genus and formally established Alectoria in 1809, distinguishing it from Parmelia based on its slender, branching thallus structure.

 Following Acharius, lichenologists continued refining the classification of Alectoria.
 Elias Magnus Fries (1831) provided a more detailed systematic arrangement of lichens, further solidifying Alectoria as a distinct genus.
 In the mid-19th century, William Nylander (1860) and James Crombie (1876) contributed to the understanding of Alectoria, using both morphological features and chemical analyses to differentiate it from closely related genera.
 Their work demonstrated that Alectoria species produce unique secondary metabolites, such as usnic acid, which help distinguish them from other lichens in the Parmeliaceae.
+By the early twentieth century the species-level taxonomy of Alectoria had become highly fragmented, with authors such as Vilmos Gyelnik and Józef Motyka describing numerous narrowly circumscribed species based largely on herbarium material and with little or no use of type specimens or chemical characters.
+A mid-century reassessment by David L. Hawksworth used thin-layer chromatography of type collections to sort out several of these names, arguing that many of the "new" species represented minor variants within a small number of chemically distinct taxa.